ychalier/musar/README.md

 - [Mp3tag](https://www.mp3tag.de/en/), optional for the download feature
 - [FFmpeg](https://ffmpeg.org/), required for the convert feature

-Those binaries do not need to be in `PATH` since their execution path can be written in the configuration file, yet it can be useful to always have them on hand.
+Those binaries are not required for the main feature (action called `format`) of this module.
+They do not need to be in `PATH` since their execution path can be written in the configuration file, yet it can be useful to always have them on hand.

 ### Installation